hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

-Introduction to Google Maps Engine Lite. **Prior to class**, complete the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]." **In class**, we will take a look at D3.js and visualizing historical data using data you find on the web.
+Introduction to Google Maps Engine Lite. **Prior to class**, complete the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]." **In class**, we will take a look at Neatline and Omeka for creating spatial exhibits.
 Consult the Resources page on the course website to find potential sources of historical data, or work with the data you've discovered in your research.